The Secret of the Fifteenth of Shvat: Exemption from All Troubles Until the End of the World

 The Secret of the Fifteen Women Who Exempt Their Co-Wives

-Here, an immense secret is revealed, which the Ruzhiner explains based on the Mishnah in Tractate Yevamos:
+Here an immense secret is revealed, which the Ruzhiner Rebbe explains based on the Mishnah in Tractate Yevamos:

-"Fifteen women exempt their co-wives [tzaroseihen] and the co-wives of their co-wives from chalitzah and from yibbum until the end of the world" (Yevamos 15a).
+"Fifteen women exempt their co-wives, and the co-wives of their co-wives, from chalitzah (the shoe-removal ceremony) and from yibbum (levirate marriage) until the end of the world" (Yevamos 15a).

-The Ruzhiner says: The word "tzaroseihen" (their co-wives) hints at the "tzaros" (troubles) of a person.
-If a person wants to be exempt from all troubles—from his own troubles, those of his children, his grandchildren, and his great-grandchildren until the end of all generations—when can he do this?
-On the Fifteenth of Shvat, and similarly on the Fifteenth of Av.
+The Ruzhiner Rebbe says: The word "tzaroseihen" (their co-wives) hints at the "tzaros" (troubles) of a person.
+If a person wants to be freed from all troubles—from his own troubles, those of his children, his grandchildren, and his great-grandchildren until the end of all generations—when can he do this?
+On the fifteenth of Shvat, and similarly on the fifteenth of Av.

 "A person can emerge from all troubles so that no sorrow remains for him, and exempt all his children and his children's children until the end of all generations, until Mashiach ben David comes."